 - Case Analysis: During this course, students will develop a comprehensive case presentation based on a selected patient in their practice setting.
 This case analysis will focus on the clinical decision making process through the care of the patient, from examination through prognosis and planned interventions.

-Accreditations for Online DPT Programs and Online tDPT Programs
+What are Accreditations for Online DPT Programs and Online tDPT Programs?